lola-post/nuke-GradeLightGroupGizmo/README.md

 Internally the sliders connect to the grade and exposure knobs meaning that they can be controlled at an overall level or split between `direct` and `indirect` components

-Access is only given to the `Exposure` and `Multiply` values so that any changes made can be replicated in the renderer if need be.
+Access is only given to the `Exposure`, `Multiply` and 'Saturation' values so that any changes made can be replicated in the renderer if need be.
+The LightGroup Grader affects the colours or the Lights

 Assumptions: